-Other ways to spend a week in Mexico include traveling to Puerto Vallarta and its small neighboring surf town of Sayulita, spending a week traveling up and down Baja California, relaxing on the beaches in Huatulco, Mexico or exploring the famous Riviera Maya.
+Other ways to spend a week in Mexico include traveling to Puerto Vallarta and its small neighboring surf town of Sayulita, relaxing in resorts in Baja California like Cabo Azul Resort in Los Cabos, sunbathing on the beaches in Huatulco, Mexico or exploring the famous Riviera Maya.

 This Mexico itinerary covers a little bit of everything in three different states in Mexico, giving you city vibes, cultural appreciation, foodie heaven, and of course — some beach time!

 Thank you to Kristen Youngs of the blog One Bag Nomad for authoring this piece.
 Check out her stellar 1 week in Mexico itinerary below!

 Mexico is all too frequently checked off travelers’ “must visit” lists after spending a sun-filled weekend in Cancun for bachelorette parties, family vacations, and even romantic getaway.
 The entire country is often considered “seen and done” after hitting up its world-famous beaches (or stopping by on a cruise).

 Of course, any savvy traveler knows a country is much more than just its tourist highlights, and that couldn’t be more true for Mexico — a country with more culture, diversity, and breathtaking scenery than most of its visitors will ever lay eyes on.

 Mexico is perfectly well-rounded; it has an experience, city, or sight you’ll fall in love with, no matter what kind of traveler you are.
 Because of its sheer size, you could truthfully spend weeks or even months traveling around the country without feeling like you’ve truly “seen” it (if you’re lucky enough to work from your laptop, don’t be surprised if you find yourself considering staying in Mexico long-term).